If you are in danger, call 911 NOW.

 While these two scenarios are at the extremes of possibilities, the implication is clear.
 Whether your relationship experiences mild verbal abuse with over-the-top jealousy, homicidal rages, or anything in between, you both need help.

-You are not alone.
-There are foundations, agencies, shelters.
+Don’t worry–you are not alone.
+There are foundations, agencies, and shelters.
 Many people want to help you, so please let them.

 When trying to decide if your relationship has any chance of ever being healthy, the real question is this: How hard is your partner willing to work?

-- They don’t care what they’re doing is wrong.
+- Don’t care what they’re doing is wrong.

-- They don’t realize what they’re doing is wrong.
+- Fail to realize what they’re doing is wrong.

-If he refuses to get help, this pretty much puts him in the category of not caring what he’s doing is wrong.
-If he doesn’t care, he won’t change—except to get worse.
+If your abuser refuses to get help, this places him firmly in the “not caring what he’s doing is wrong” category.
+When an abuser doesn’t care, he won’t change—except to get worse.
 If he won’t change for the better, there is no hope whatsoever in having a healthy relationship.Read Safety Planning Tips